Instructions to Authors

 Authors will receive electronic access to their paper free of charge.
 Printed offprints may be purchased in multiples of 100.
 Rates are indicated on the order form which must be returned with the proofs.

 Acceptance of LATEX by Information and Inference: A Journal of the IMA

 At submission authors can provide PDFs of their paper but after acceptance authors will be asked to provide the LATEX source files.
 In preparing the paper, please use the imamat.cls file and when sending the source file for submission, please ensure that all the macros used to write your paper accompany the manuscript.
 Additionally, please do not forget to send your accompanying .bib or .bst files with your main .tex file.

-Please follow all the usual instructions to authors as detailed above, however, text width should be set to 30 picas (126 mm) and the page depth to 46 picas (195 mm).
 It is very important to follow the correct referencing system - see point 3 in the instructions to authors.
 For class files please click here

 Particularly if English is not your first language, before submitting your manuscript you may wish to have it edited for language.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Language editing does not guarantee that your manuscript will be accepted for publication.
 If you would like information about one such service please click here.
 There are other specialist language editing companies that offer similar services and you can also use any of these.
 Authors are liable for all costs associated with such services.

 For information about this journal's policy, please visit our Author Self-Archiving policy page.' http://www.oxfordjournals.org/access_purchase/self-archiving_policy.html

 Details of all funding sources for the work in question should be given in a separate section entitled 'Funding'.
 This should appear before the 'Acknowledgements' section.